gragonraja/pFTA/README.md

 # pFTA
 probabilistic First-Take-All feature for human activity recognition from sensor signals.
 This is the matlab source code for the pFTA feature and the probabilistic Temporal Order Encoding Algorithm proposed in the paper

-"Learning Compact Features for Human Activity Recognition from Multi-dimensional Sensor Signals."
+"Learning Compact Features for Human Activity Recognition via Probabilistic First-Take-All."

 # Instruction

+A preprocessed Smpartphone-based Human Activity Dataset is provided to repeat the experiment presented in the paper.
+The original Dataset can be found at https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Run the scriptRepeatExperimentResult.m to get pFTA classification results based on the optimized projections.
+Run the scriptAutoTestRand.m to get the pFTA classification results based on random projection.
+To repeat the results on the random projection, please set the rand seed as "default".

+To train your own projections, run ScriptAutoTrain.m

 # Copyright